James F. McCall

 James Franklin McCall (born June 25, 1934) is a retired United States Army lieutenant general who served as Comptroller of the United States Army from 1988 to 1991.

+Education

-He is a 1956 graduate of the University of Pennsylvania with a B.S. degree in economics from the Wharton School.
+General McCall is a 1956 graduate of the University of Pennsylvania with a B.S. degree in economics from the Wharton School.
 McCall later earned a master's degree in military science from the Army Command and General Staff College and an M.B.A. in comptrollership from Syracuse University.
 He is also a graduate of the Industrial College of the Armed Forces.

+Personal

+He is the father of Toni Townes-Whitley, a Fortune 500 CEO.